 At Dechter & Moy Dentistry in Silver Spring MD, we are committed to providing our patients with the highest level of care.
 Part of that commitment involves incorporating state of the art dental technology into our practice to help create a more precise, personalized treatment plan.

 Advanced Dental Technology in Silver Spring, MD

-CEREC stands for Chairside Economical Restoration of Esthetic Ceramics.
+CEREC stands for Chair-side Economical Restoration of Esthetic Ceramics.
 The complete CEREC unit allows your dentist to design, create and place ceramic restoration during a single visit.
-CEREC technology allows a dentist to take digital images of the teeth and converts it into a 3-D virtual model on the computer screen.
+CEREC technology allows us to take digital images of your teeth, and convert it into a 3-D virtual model.
 CEREC virtually eliminates the need for messy gag-reflex inducing impressions, temporary restorations, and multiple visits over weeks and weeks to the dentist.

 With CEREC, your dentist can design beautiful, custom-made restoration on their computer screen.
 Once the final design is approved, it is sent to a milling machine.
 The milling unit creates high-quality restorations, which our dentists can fit and place in our Silver Spring dentist office all in the same visit.

 3-D imaging allows your dentist to take high-resolution images of the soft and hard tissue in the mouth, including the teeth, jaw bone, nerves, and gums.
 3-D imaging is more precise, more accurate, and more efficient than traditional 2-D imaging methods.

 3-D imaging can help with the diagnosis, treatment planning, and execution of dental implants, orthodontics, cosmetic procedures, and restorative treatments.
 3-D imaging also limits the amount of radiation a patient is exposed to.
 A simple scan can produce a wide scope of views and angles that can be enhanced and analyzed to provide a complete evaluation.
 Also, the use of 3-D imaging technology often creates a more convenient and pleasant dental visit for the patient.

 Digital x-rays can be used as an alternative to traditional x- rays.
 Digital x-rays emit a lower percentage of radiation, making them the ideal choice for most dentists.
 Digital x -rays also provide a more precise and accurate depiction of the intended x-ray site.

 Computer Guided Dental Implants